 After you gain admission, you will receive information on how to apply for a study visa to Italy on Universitaly via email.
 Please note that the admission to unibz does not confer automatically any right to obtaining a visa, bearing in mind that this fulfilment is the exclusive responsibility of the individual diplomatic-consular Italian representation abroad.
 At the same time, obtaining a study visa issued by the competent diplomatic-consular representation does not automatically confer any right to enrolment at unibz.

 Tuition fees for studying at unibz amount to ca. € 1360 per year (to be paid in two instalments).
 Non-EU citizens residing abroad cannot immediately apply for scholarships of the Autonomous Province of Bozen-Bolzano.
 You will be able to apply only after one year of regular registered residence in South Tyrol.

 You can also search for more information about other scholarships funded by the Italian government specifically for foreign students.

 Please make sure you arrange for your accommodation well in advance in the campus city where you are going to be based (Bozen-Bolzano, Brixen-Bressanone or Bruneck-Brunico).

 By law, you will have to apply for a residence permit within 8 working days since your arrival in Italy.
-As soon as you arrive, please go to the Advisory Service, where you will be provided with all the information you need.
+As soon as you arrive, please go to the Student Support, where you will be provided with all the information you need.
 Please read all the information on how to organise your life in South Tyrol carefully.

 With a residence permit for study purposes, you will be able to work part-time for no more than 20 hours a week and no more than 1,040 hours per year.
 Once you have completed your studies, if you have been offered a job, you can have your study purposes residence permit converted into a work permit.
 By proving that you meet the criteria set by the government for your type of job, you will earn a score, according to the law that regulates work immigration quotas.